Rehearsals for Being Human

 4-channel HD videos b/w in loop, no sound, rear projection screens, 600 cm x 900 cm, variable dimensions, also individually shown

-On the third screen two older people shake their heads, faster and faster, the head a machine, associations with strict parents, but also with madness and confusion.
+No: two older people shake their heads, faster and faster.
+The head becomes a machine, with associations of strict parents, but also of madness and confusion.

-Finally on the last screen a young woman, she breathes in and she breathes out.
-At first she looks calm, her breathing becomes deeper and deeper.
-Interlocking associations with meditation, exercise, making love, climaxing, giving birth, drowning and dying.
-Then she recovers and the sequence starts again.
+Breath: a young woman breathes in and breathes out.
+At first she appears calm, but her breathing becomes deeper and deeper.
+Interlocking associations unfold with meditation, exertion, making love, climaxing, giving birth, drowning and dying.
+Then she regains her calm and the sequence begins again.

 Performers: Anne van Balen, Thijs Bloothoofd, Fried Mertens, Nathalie Smoor, Johanna van Steen, editing and camera: Magda Augusteijn, visualisations: Lisanne Hakkers, photos Gert Jan van Rooij